-BOOK 1 OF NEW Trusting Hearts Series COMING SOON.
+BOOK 1 OF NEW Trusting Hearts Series Released in September, 2022.

 New Release today on Amazon of Kindle version of Love’s Legacy, book three of Smith’s Serenity Cove series.
 Paperback coming soon.